lmnawrocki/lmnawrocki.github.io/lab7/index.md

 ninetyprtspeed = 2.1109 m/s
 interpolatedRiseTime = 1.9614 s
 ```
 I interpolated for the rise time because I am a nerd and this increases accuracy by .02 seconds compared to rounding to the nearest data point.
+And since the whole point of doing this is the TOF sensor only gets values every .1 seconds, .02 seconds matters.

 ### Finding A & B Matrices
 MatLab: